SveltyCMS/SveltyCMS/README.md

 If you require a different look, use the [skeleton theme generator](https://www.skeleton.dev/docs/generator) and modify the `theme.postcss` to your needs

-## :earth_africa: Greate System Localization infrastructure
+## :earth_africa: Great System Localization infrastructure

 We use [Typesafe-i18n ](https://github.com/ivanhofer/typesafe-i18n) and [inlang](https://inlang.com/) for System Translations.